Setting up Systems Manager for hybrid environments - Amazon Systems Manager

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Setting up Systems Manager for hybrid environments
+Setting up Systems Manager for hybrid and multicloud environments

 Note